Shroedingercat/ODQA/Readme.md

 ## Cross-lingual Open domain question answering
 Cross-lingual Open domain question answering web demo.
-We are 2000000 articles from the English wikipedia on the first hundred tokens
+We are using 2000000 articles from the English wikipedia on the first hundred tokens
 ### Requirements
 Docker
 `apt get install docker `